vitejs/vite/README.md

 The primary difference is that for Vite there is no bundling during development.
 The ES Import syntax in your source code is served directly to the browser, and the browser parses them via native `<script module>` support, making HTTP requests for each import.
 The dev server intercepts the requests and performs code transforms if necessary.
 For example, an import to a `*.vue` file is compiled on the fly right before it's sent back to the browser.

-There are a few advantages of this approach:
+There are a few advantages to this approach:

 - Since there is no bundling work to be done, the server cold start is extremely fast.

-- Code is compiled on demand, so only code actually imported on the current screen is compiled.
+- The code is compiled on-demand, so only code actually imported on the current screen is compiled.
 You don't have to wait until your entire app to be bundled to start developing.
 This can be a huge difference in apps with dozens of screens.

 - Hot module replacement (HMR) performance is decoupled from the total number of modules.
 This makes HMR consistently fast no matter how big your app is.

 Full page reload could be slightly slower than a bundler-based setup, since native ES imports result in network waterfalls with deep import chains.
-However since this is local development, the difference should be trivial compared to actual compilation time.
+However, since this is local development, the difference should be trivial compared to actual compilation time.
 (There is no compile cost on page reload since already compiled files are cached in memory.)

 Finally, because compilation is still done in Node, it can technically support any code transforms a bundler can, and nothing prevents you from eventually bundling the code for production.
 In fact, Vite provides a `vite build` command to do exactly that so the app doesn't suffer from network waterfall in production.